 The games consisted of 30 School Cards, 16 round subject cards and 16 heart-shaped personality cards

 The game ended when one lucky player had collected 4 school cards of one profession and 2 subject cards and two personality cards that were good for that profession.
 After that, the sky’s the limit!

-There was a version of what Shall I be for boys the exciting career game for boys.
-Options for boys included going to law school to become a statesman, graduate school to become a scientist,medical school to become a doctor, college to become an athlete, technical school to become an engineer or flight school to become an astronaut.
+There was a version of “What Shall I Be?” for boys.
+Naturally, their options included going to law school to become a statesman, graduate school to become a scientist, medical school to become a doctor, college to become an athlete, technical school to become an engineer, or flight school to become an astronaut.